 Another reason to use a license, rather than an easement, for a particular activity is that the owners may not want to permanently bind subsequent owners who may not have the same tolerance for the activity as the granting owners do.
 For example, the granting owners may be avid snowmobilers but recognize that some potential buyers of their property may find snowmobiling less acceptable than hiking.
 A license for snowmobiling would then enable subsequent owners to withdraw consent or place conditions on consent as discussed above.

-If the holder wants to invest time and resources installing improvements within the easement area, for example, the right to install benches, exercise stations, interpretation guides and the like, then the holder is advised to obtain an easement for these installations by listing them explicitly in the easement document.
+If the holder wants to invest time and resources installing improvements within the easement area, for example, the right to install benches, exercise stations, interpretation guides, and the like, then the holder is advised to obtain an easement for these installations by listing them explicitly in the easement document.
 If the owners are not willing to grant a permanent easement, then the holder is advised to obtain a license that provides a term of duration sufficiently long to justify the initial investment and costs of removal.
-The Model allows users to easily take either the easement or license pathway.

 Permissive use, however, does not ripen into ownership or the permanent use rights known as a prescriptive easement.
 Granting permission via a written license will cut off the claims of regular users adverse to the rights of owners so long as the minimum period of 21 years has not run.
 Take, for example, an easement document that provides an easement for hiking and bicycling but does not address horseback riding.
 If equestrians subsequently make regular use of the trail corridor, it is possible that their use could one day ripen into a permanent right to ride through the trail corridor.
 In contrast, if the easement document explicitly provides a license for horseback riding, then the risk of equestrian use ripening into a right is greatly diminished.